Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 Here you selected all of the circles, added your data, and entered your data.

-Next, we appended a circle for each data element.
+Next, you appended a circle for each data element.

-Last you set the attributes to draw the circles.
-Notice we set the `cy` based on the index and set the fill color using the `colorSCale()`.
+Last you set attributes to draw the circles.
+Notice you set the `cy` based on the index.
+This way you can space the elements out vertically.

+You set the fill color using the `colorSCale()`.
+This should match the colors here to the colors used in the pie chart.
+The same data value will have the same index.

 **Challenge**

-Adjust the radius, cy, and cx to make this look good.
+Adjust the radius, `cy`, and `cx` to make this look good.

 Now add the text.
 We can follow all of the steps again but this time append `text` elements.